2024-25 Title I Family Engagement Guide

 What kind of family programs should you expect?

-Parent-child workshops, parent training, and guest speakers are offered throughout the year to provide opportunities for family learning, reading skill development, and parenting support.
+Family workshops, parent trainings, and guest speakers are offered throughout the year to provide opportunities for learning, academic development, and parenting support.
 However, the specifics of these programs depend on parental input at advisory meetings and survey feedback.
+Please let us know what kind of programming you are looking for.

 What opportunities are provided for meaningful and authentic involvement?